Fate of Quantum Anomalies for 1d lattice chiral fermion with a simple non-Hermitian Hamiltonian: The Lattice Model and Its Spectrum

-in the case with periodic boundary conditions in the absence of gauge field.
-The propagator of the fermion with energy $E_k$ suggests that the real part $\mathrm{Re} E_k$ can be understood as the ordinary energy of the fermion.
-Note the imaginary part $\mathrm{Im} E_k$ is negative for every $k$, it can be regarded as a loss rate or inverse of the lifetime of the fermion due to the coupling with some kinds of environments.
-As shown in fig.~\ref{Spectrum}(b), $\mathrm{Re} E_k$ is similar to the one of the symmetric lattice model shown in fig.~\ref{Spectrum} (a).
-Thus we still have a left-moving fermion at $k\sim 0$ and a right-moving fermion at $k \sim \pi/a$.
-However, these two fermions have different lifetimes.
-For the left-moving fermion, we have $E_k \approx -k - i a k^2 /2 $, while for the right-moving fermion, $E_{k'} \approx k' -2i/a$ with $k' = k - \pi/a$.
-Thus the lifetime of left-movers is much larger than the one of right-movers provided $a$ is small enough.
-And in the continuum limit $a \rightarrow 0$, the left-mover has infinite lifetime, while the lifetime of right-mover vanishes.
-This indicates that the lattice Hamiltonian will reduce to the Hamiltonian \eqref{Ham_conti} in the continuum limit.
-And also there is an emergent PT symmetry in the continuum limit, though PT symmetry is explicitly broken in the lattice model.
+decays with time if the imaginary part of the energy is negative.
+Note that $\langle \psi_k'(T)|$ is a left eigenstate. $T_0 = -1/\text{Im}(E_k)$ can be understood as the lifetime of the fermion.
+Physically, such a loss happens because of the coupling between the system and its environment.

+Fig. 1 shows the energy dispersion for (a) the symmetric and (b) the oriented models, respectively.
+The real part of energy, $\mathrm{Re} E_k$, behaves similarly in both cases.
+This means that our (orient) model remains to have a left-moving fermion at $k\sim 0$ and a (doubled) right-moving fermion at $k \sim \pi/a$.
+However, these two fermion modes have very different lifetimes.
+For the left-moving fermion and doubled fermion, we have

+where $E^L_0$ and $E^L_{\pi}$ stand for the energy of left-moving fermion and doubled fermion, respectively.
+Thus the lifetime of left-moving fermion is much larger than that of the doubled fermion provided $a$ is small enough.
+And in the continuum limit $a \rightarrow 0$, the left-moving fermion has infinite lifetime, while the lifetime of the doubled fermion vanishes.
+This indicates that the lattice Hamiltonian will reduce to the Hamiltonian \eqref{Ham_conti} for a chiral fermion in the continuum limit and low energy regime.
+Moreover, there is an emergent $\mathcal{PT}$ symmetry in the continuum limit and low energy regime, which guarantees a real spectrum of the continuous theory as we discussed above.

-\section{Chirality and chiral symmetry}
+\section{Chirality and Chiral Symmetry}

-As an edge state of the IQHE, the charility of the chiral fermion corresponds to the quantization of the Hall conductance of the IQHE.
-Thus, a good lattice realization of the chiral fermion should respect chiral symmetry and have correct chirality.
-This can be checked with the Atiyah–Singer index theorem, which in 2D continuous Euclidean space-time is given by